The fairness of the group draw for the FIFA World Cup: Introduction

 \section{Introduction}

-The mechanism design literature is usually centred around theoretical requirements like efficiency, fairness, and incentive compatibility \citep{AbdulkadirougluSonmez2003, RothSonmezUnver2004, Csato2021a}.
-On the other hand, institutions---like governing bodies in major sports---often emphasise simplicity and transparency \citep{BoczonWilson2022}, which calls for a comprehensive review of how the procedures that exist in the real world perform with respect to the above properties.
+The mechanism design literature usually focuses on theoretical requirements like efficiency, fairness, and incentive compatibility \citep{AbdulkadirougluSonmez2003, RothSonmezUnver2004, Csato2021a}.
+On the other hand, institutions---like governing bodies in major sports---often emphasise simplicity and transparency, which calls for a comprehensive review of how the procedures that exist in the real world perform with respect to the above properties.

-Many sports tournaments involve a group stage where the teams are assigned to groups subject to some constraints applied ``\emph{to issue a schedule that is fair for the participating teams, fulfils the expectations of commercial partners and ensures with a high degree of probability that the fixture can take place as scheduled}'' \citep{UEFA2020c}.
-Such rules are used in several competitions of national football teams organised by the F\'ed\'eration Internationale de Football Association (FIFA) and the Union of European Football Associations (UEFA) like the FIFA World Cup \citep{FIFA2017c, FIFA2022a}, the UEFA Nations League \citep{UEFA2020d, UEFA2021i}, the UEFA Euro qualifying \citep{UEFA2018d, UEFA2022e}, and the European Qualifiers to the FIFA World Cup \citep{UEFA2020c}.
-The most famous example is the FIFA World Cup, where a geographic constraint is used to maximise the number of intercontinental games during the group stage \citep{Guyon2015a, LalienaLopez2019}.
+Many sports tournaments involve a group stage where the teams are assigned to groups subject to some constraints \citep{Kobierecki2022, LalienaLopez2019}.
+These constraints are imposed ``\emph{to issue a schedule that is fair for the participating teams, fulfils the expectations of commercial partners and ensures with a high degree of probability that the fixture can take place as scheduled}'' \citep{UEFA2020c}.
+Examples include the FIBA Basketball World Cup \citep{FIBA2023}, the FIFA World Cup \citep{FIFA2022a}, the European Qualifiers for the FIFA World Cup \citep{UEFA2020c}, the UEFA Euro qualifying \citep{UEFA2022e}, and the UEFA Nations League \citep{UEFA2024a}.
+Draw restrictions are also used in club-level tournaments such as the UEFA Champions League and the UEFA Europa League \citep{Csato2022d}.

-However, finding an allocation of the teams that satisfies the established criteria is a non-trivial problem.
-Until 2014, FIFA divided the teams into pots mainly according to their geographic area, which caused serious unfairness in certain years such as in 1990 \citep{Jones1990}, 2006 \citep{RathgeberRathgeber2007}, and 2014 \citep{Guyon2015a}.
+Until 2014, the FIFA World Cup draw divided the teams into pots mainly according to their geographic area, which caused serious unfairness in certain years such as in 1990 \citep{Jones1990}, 2006 \citep{RathgeberRathgeber2007}, and 2014 \citep{Guyon2015a}.
 In particular, the top teams had different chances of being placed in a group with difficult opponents.
-Therefore, \citet{Guyon2014a} has recommended three options to create balanced and geographically diverse groups---and FIFA has adopted one of them for the 2018 and 2022 World Cups \citep{Guyon2018d, Csato2022e}.
+Consequently, \citet{Guyon2014a} has recommended three options to create balanced and geographically diverse groups, which has inspired FIFA to change the draw procedure used in the 2018 and 2022 FIFA World Cups \citep{Guyon2018d, Csato2023d}.